 The Race to Save the Blue Planet

-In terms of my professional credentials, I am an IMO-accredited On Scene Commander for marine oil spill response.
+As for my professional credentials, I am an IMO-accredited On Scene Commander for marine oil spill response.
 That means that if a crude oil tanker were to discharge all or part of its cargo anywhere in the worldocean, I am trained to lead the response operation.
 Here is a link to my 2022 On Scene Commander's Certificate.
 NB In 2004 I obtained my first marine oil spill On Scene Commander certificate, having successfully completed a week-long course at the Canadian Coast Guard College on Cape Breton Island, Nova Scotia.
-The prerequisite courses for attendance at the OSC Course were the Coast Guard's Basics of Spill Response Course ( BOSRC ), which I completed in 2000, and the Marine Spill Response Operations Course ( MSROC ), which I completed in 2002.
+The prerequisite courses for attendance at that OSC Course were the Coast Guard's Basics of Spill Response Course ( BOSRC ), which I completed in 2000, and the Marine Spill Response Operations Course ( MSROC ), which I completed in 2002.

 I also have a Shoreline Cleanup and Assessment Technique (SCAT) Certificate.
 Here is a link to that SCAT Certificate.